surepassio/aadhaar-esign-web-sdk/README.md

 }
 ```
 Except for the sucess message all other will be called using onError function while the sucess message will be called using onSucess function.
->All these message are sent from the eSign window using Widow.postMessage function of javascript.
-So you can design your own utility code to get the message from the child window or tab that your application will open.
+>All these message are sent from the eSign window using Widow.postMessage function of javascript except the message of POPUP close message that we infer programmatically.
+So you can design your own utility code based on [src/index.js](https://github.com/surepassio/aadhaar-esign-web-sdk/blob/master/src/index.js) to get the message from the child window or tab that your application will open.